 Like every first-time mom, I wasn’t looking forward to labour.
-I was excited to meet my little one, but a part of me was also scared not knowing what to expect.
+I was excited to meet my little one, but a part of me was also scared because I didn’t know what to expect.
 What’s worse, I was giving birth in a state hospital and we’ve all heard the stories about how traumatic that can be.
 However, my experience was slightly different.

 My EDD (estimated due date) was Monday, 12 February 2018.
 I felt so normal and there was no way I was going to give birth on that day.
-Two days later at around 5am I had slight pains, but I told myself it was nothing (I was waiting for my water to break or the sharp pains we see it in the movies).
-The slight contractions didn’t stop and when my fiancé noticed that I was in pain he didn’t need an explanation; he ordered me to freshen up and drove me to the hospital (talk about being bullied).
+Two days later at around 5am I had slight pains, but I told myself it was nothing because I was waiting for my water to break or to experience the sharp pains we see it in the movies.
+The slight contractions didn’t stop though, and when my fiancé noticed that I was in pain, he ordered me to freshen up and drove me to the hospital (talk about being bullied!).
 Tears streamed down my face as we approached the hospital because I knew my worst nightmare was about to become a reality.

 Hello labour ward